How to Initialize New Disk in Windows 11

 MBR (Master Boot Record) – The older Master Boot Record (MBR) 32-bit PCs use disk type, older PCs, and removable drives such as memory cards

 When you initialize a disk, the status should change to Unallocated.
-This is because windows have initialized it and are ready to create a partition.
+Windows has initialized it and is ready to create a partition.

 Click the Create volume button to create partitions on the disk.